neil314159/portfolio-project-1/README.md

 The CSS clamp technique to vary text size without media queries and remain proportional to the screen size was used after watching Kevin Powell's Youtube channel found [here](https://www.youtube.com/kepowob/videos).

+The tutorial on W3 Schools found [here](https://www.w3schools.com/howto/howto_css_form_on_image.asp) was used to help with the newsletter signup page.

 ### Acknowledgements
 Thanks to Daisy McGirr for her advice and guidance.